Pelc314/Pelc314/README.md

 - 👋 Hi, I’m @Pelc314
-- 👀 I’m interested in running 🏃, photography 📷 and IT 💻
 - 🌱 I’m currently working on Kotlin and Android developement
 - 📫 How to reach me https://www.linkedin.com/in/maciej-pelc/
 - 🧑‍💻 Codewars profile: https://www.codewars.com/users/MaciejP321/stats